ElinaBoman/lucias_dog_walk_AB/README.md

 ## User Experience

 This program runs inside a mock terminal.
 This limited the ability to create a creative frontend for the user.
 To create some user friendly features styling has been added to the text inside the terminal.
 The text will change color each time the program runs.
 Darker text will not be used since this would create a bad user experience.
 Important text content is highlighted with red color.
+The background of the site has a light orange color to give a fun and calming front.
+The terminal and "RUN PROGRAM! button has been placed in the center of the site.
+This was to give a nicer overall look of the site.
+A header element with the text "Dog Walk AB" has been placed in the top of the page.
+This will immediately inform the user of the name of the program.

 A pyfiglet text with Dog Walk AB logo welcomes the user each time the program is started.
 There were several fonts to choose from for the logo.
 Ultimately the font that were chosen suited the terminal without taking up to much space or being to distractive.